archivesspace/tech-docs/src/content/docs/provisioning/domains.md

 ---
 title: Serving over subdomains
+description: How to configure ArchivesSpace and your web server to serve the application over subdomains.
 ---

 This document describes how to configure ArchivesSpace and your web server to serve the application over subdomains (e.g., `http://staff.myarchive.org/` and `http://public.myarchive.org/`), which is the recommended